Defense-Related Uranium Mines Topic Reports

-Congress directed the U.S. Department of Energy (DOE), in consultation with the U.S. Department of the Interior and the U.S. Environmental Protection Agency, to review and prepare a report on abandoned uranium mines in the United States that provided uranium ore for atomic energy defense activities.
-We recently completed four technical topic reports that provide the foundation for the Abandoned Uranium Mines Report to Congress due to Congress in July 2014.
-Shortly thereafter, the Report to Congress will be available to the public.
-The final topic reports include:
+Congress directed the U.S. Department of Energy (DOE), in consultation with the U.S. Department of the Interior and the U.S. Environmental Protection Agency, to review and prepare a report on mines in the United States that provided uranium ore for atomic energy defense activities.
+We completed four technical topic reports that provide the foundation for the defense-related uranium mines report which was submitted to Congress in summer 2014.
+These topic reports include the:

 - Location and Status Report – general location of defense-related uranium mines and status of efforts to reclaim and remediate these mines